rsksmart/devportal/docs/04-resources/guides/two-way-peg-app/pegin/ledger.md

 ![Enter address](/img/resources/two-way-peg-app/11-enter-address.png)

 **Tips:**

-> - Use the [address verifier](/developers/) to verify if an address is Rootstock-compatible and can be used to perform a peg in a transaction.
 > - Use the [Metamask-Rootstock](https://metamask-landing.rifos.org/) tool to automatically connect to Rootstock mainnet or [manually connect metamask to the Rootstock mainnet or testnet](/developers/blockchain-essentials/browser/).

 **Step 6a: Click on Connect Wallet**